home-assistant/home-assistant.io/source/_components/light.hive.markdown

 ---

-The 'hive' light component integrates your Hive lights in to Home Assistant, enabling control of various settings, depending on model light.
+The 'hive' light component integrates your Hive lights into Home Assistant, enabling control of various settings, depending on the model light.

 The Hive light component supports the following Hive products:
 - **Hive Active Light Dimmable**